-For examination in 2022, the verse selection will be taken from Euripides' 'Electra', based on two siblings who plot to murder their mother and her lover!
+For examination in 2023-4, the verse selection will be taken from Euripides' 'Bacchae', based on the god Dionysus who returns to the city of his birth to exact bloody revenge on his family!

 There is usually a biennial trip to Greece or Italy in the October half term holiday.